ubik23/charactercreator/README.md

 TODO:
--Finish animated intro/fixing the loading mechanism.
+-Finish animated intro/colorpicker.
--Fix the downloading in chrome (switch to blobs)
+-Fix the downloadSCG button in chrome.
 -Add a slider to turn the character's heads.

 ---